Welcome to today's edition of the Rush 24-7 podcast.

 And it turns out that what was being criticized by others was accurate.

-So I don't know what what Boehner's talking about on that score.
+I don't know what Boehner's talking about on that score.

-But this quote of mine, that audio soundbite they got on me, just seems a Republican Party's absorption.
+But this quote of mine, that audio soundbite they got, I mean, it just seems the Republican Party is absorbed.

-Speaking of embracing the suck, I'm not gonna get sucked in by this soap opera business going on every day.
+Speaking of embracing the suck, I'm not going to get sucked in by this soap opera business going on every day.

-I think this was a fate accomplished, what was going to happen here.
+This was a fate accompli, what was going to happen here.

-We talked about this at great length yesterday in a in a in a unique way, I think, about Washington, how it's constituted, why it's constituted, the wealth that's being amassed.
+We talked about this at great length yesterday in a unique way, I think, about Washington, how it's constituted, why it's constituted, the wealth that's being amassed there.

 There's nobody there that wants to shrink that town.